santhoshkpoturaju/Kafka-Tutorial/Installation.md

 **Review the Docker Compose Configuration:**

-Examine the `docker-compose.yaml` file in the `/installation` directory to understand the complete setup and customize it for your needs.
+Examine the `docker-compose.yaml` files in the `/installation` directory to understand the complete setup and customize it for your needs.